bright-dev/bright/doc/source/MassStream.rst

 MassStream Methods
 ------------------

-.. method:: MassStream.Normalize()
+.. method:: MassStream.normalize()

     This convenience function normalizes the mass stream by setting its mass = 1.0.

-.. method:: MassStream.Print()
+.. method:: MassStream.print_ms()

-    This prints a string representation of the MassStream to stdout.
-Print is particularly useful in C++.
+    This prints a string representation of the MassStream to stdout.  print is particularly useful in C++.
 In Python, this method simply duplicates the functionality you would get from the built-in ``str()`` function.

-.. method:: MassStream.multByMass()
+.. method:: MassStream.mult_by_mass()

     This function multiplies :attr:`comp` by :attr:`mass` and returns the resultant isotopic vector.